 Almenrunde XC Skating Trail

-easy closed Cross-Country Skiing · Schladming
+easy open · Schladming

 The skating slopes in Untertal are among the easy cross country skating runs in the Schladming-Dachstein region.
 The "Almenrunde" skating track owes its name to the numerous alps ("Almen" in german) located along the Untertal valley floor.
 Almenrunde is perfect for beginners in the skating technique because most of the track runs along very flat terrain with almonst no grades.
 Only the loop passing by "Angereralm" is a section of moderate difficulty due to a short steep ascent followed by a short and curvy downhill section.
 Weisse Wand inn (at the starting point) and Sondlalm are two options for a refreshment stop along the "Almenrunde" run.